TehMuffinMoo/ibPS/docs/General/Get-NetworkTopology.md

 ## PARAMETERS

 ### -IncludeRanges
-Determines whether range objects are included in the topology output.
+Determines whether subnet objects are included in the topology output.
 This may make the results take longer if there are a large number of subnet objects.

 ```yaml